 Microsoft outbound logistics combines the following distribution channels:

-- Original Equipment Manufacturers (OEMs).
+1. Original Equipment Manufacturers (OEMs).
 OEMs serve as a vital distribution channel for Microsoft via pre-installing Microsoft software on new devices such as PCs, tablets, servers, smartphones, and other intelligent devices.
+These OEMs include Acer, ASUS, Dell, Fujitsu, Hewlett-Packard, Lenovo, Samsung, Toshiba, and with many regional and local OEMs.
 Pre-installation of Windows operating system on computing devices represents the largest component of OEM distribution channel.

 The major source of value in Microsoft outbound logistics relates to effective use of multiple shipment channels in an integrated manner.